-7-Bit Programmable, Multi-Phase Mobile, CPU Synchronous Buck Controller
+7-Bit, Programmable, Multiphase Mobile CPU Synchronous Buck Controller

-The ADP3207C is a high efficiency, multi-phase, synchronous, buck-switching regulator controller optimized for converting notebook battery voltage into the core supply voltage required by high performance Intel processors.
-The part uses an internal 7-bit Digital-to-Analog Converter (DAC) to read Voltage Identification (VID) code directly from the processor that sets the output voltage.
-The phase relationship of the output signals can be programmed to provide 1-, 2-, or 3-phase operation, allowing for the construction of up to three interleaved buck-switching stages.
+The ADP3210 is a high efficiency, multiphase, synchronous, buck-switching regulator controller optimized for converting notebook battery voltage into the core supply voltage of high performance Intel processors.
+The part uses an internal 7-bit DAC to read Voltage Identification (VID) code directly from the processor that sets the output voltage.
+The phase relationship of the output signals can be configured for 1-, 2-, or 3-phase operation, with interleaved switching.

-The ADP3207C uses a multi-mode architecture to drive the logic-level PWM outputs at a programmable switching frequency that can be optimized depending on the output current requirement.
-The part switches between multi-phase and single-phase operation to maximize its effectiveness under all load conditions.
-In addition, the ADP3207C includes a programmable slope function to adjust the output voltage as a function of the load current.
-As a result, it is always best positioned for a system transient.
+The ADP3210 uses a multi-mode architecture to drive the logic-level PWM outputs at a switching frequency selected by the user depending on the output current requirement.
+The part switches between multiphase and single-phase operation according to a system signal provided by the CPU.
+Shedding phases as function of the load maximizes power conversion efficiency under different load conditions.
+In addition, the ADP3210 supports programmable load-line resistance adjustment.
+As a result, the output voltage is always optimally positioned for a load transient.

-The chip also provides accurate and reliable short-circuit protection, adjustable current limiting, and a delayed power-good output that accommodates On-the-Fly (OTF) output voltage changes requested by the CPU.
+The chip also provides accurate and reliable short-circuit protection with adjustable current limit threshold and a delayed power-good output that is masked during On-The-Fly (OTF) output voltage changes to eliminate false alarm.

-The ADP3207C is specified over the extended commercial temperature range of -10°C to 100°C and is available in a 40-lead LFCSP.
+The ADP3210 performance is specified over the extended commercial temperature range of -10°C to 100°C. The chip is available in a 40-lead QFN package.